 What Synthetic Colors are Now Allowed?

 Currently, there are 12 permanently listed colors for use in food, of these, notice there are actually only seven basic certified dyes.
 The others are lakes of these dyes.
 In addition, are citrus Red No. 2 which is only allowed to be used on the skins of oranges, and orange B, which is only allowed in sausage and hot dog casings.
+These last two, then, have limited use restrictions.
+All together, this makes 9 certified colors, of which 7 are permitted for general use.
 Most of these colors are also listed for use in drugs and cosmetics, although most cannot be used for the eye area, (exceptions noted).

 - FD&C Blue #1 - Food, drugs and cosmetics, including drugs and cosmetics for eye area - GMP